-Appendix 1-Some considerations for personalized devices produced using additive or subtractive manufacturing
+Appendix 1 - Some considerations for medical devices produced using Medical Device Production Systems

-Additive and subtractive manufacturing are manufacturing methods that have existed for many years; however, digital and data-handling capabilities combined with increased availability of affordable equipment, such as 3D printers, have resulted in the advent of technologies for the ready production of medical devices that are individually personalized, including at the point of care, and by health professionals rather than by traditional manufacturers.
+Additive and subtractive manufacturing are manufacturing methods that have existed for many years; however, digital, and data-handling capabilities combined with increased availability of affordable equipment, such as 3D printers, have resulted in the advent of technologies for the ready production of a broad range of medical devices, including PMDs, by healthcare professionals at POC manufacturing facilities or by traditional manufacturers.

-This has raised questions about the suitability of these manufacturing methods for the production of safe personalized medical devices, particularly with respect to the validation of their design and production methods; and the sufficiency of the quality control over any and all components, equipment, and raw materials used for production purposes.
+This has raised questions about the suitability of these manufacturing methods for the production of safe medical devices, particularly with respect to the validation of their design and production methods; and the sufficiency of the quality control over any and all components, equipment, and raw materials used for production purposes.
 Accordingly, a new concept is introduced-the medical device production system (MDPS).
-Additionally, some considerations and guidance are provided herein on: